shabaz-ejaz/laravel-quarx/README.md

 ```sh
 php artisan quarx:setup
 ```
-This will set up the CMS and will create an admin account for you with the following credentials:
+This will set up the CMS, run the migrations and will create an admin account for you with the following credentials:

-admin@example.org
+* admin@example.org
-admin
+* admin

 ## Running